helidon-io/helidon/docs/mp/reactivemessaging/mock.md

 ## Maven Coordinates

-To enable Mock Connector, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable Mock Connector, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>